SublimeText/LaTeXTools/README.markdown

 * uncheck the "Check for file changes" option
 * Preset: Sublime Text 2 (yes, Skim now supports ST2 by default!)

+If you have installed Skim in a non-standard location, there is not much you can do short of hacking the `jumpToPDF.py` file (**not supported!**).
+This will hopefully change in the near future.

 <br>